Margaret Douglas, Countess of Lennox: Marriage and diplomacy

-During the reign of Queen Mary I of England, Lady Margaret had rooms in Westminster Palace.
-In November 1553, the queen told the ambassador, Simon Renard, that Margaret was best suited to succeed her to the throne.
+Mary, at that time, concerned about her half-sister's religious convictions (Elizabeth only attended mass out of obligation and had superficially converted to Catholicism to save her life after being imprisoned on suspicion of participating in the Wyatt's Rebellion, although deep down she remained Protestant), seriously considered removing Elizabeth from the succession and naming Margaret as heir.
+However, in order for her cousin to become the new heir to the throne, Mary had to ask Parliament to remove or change the terms of the Act of Succession of 1544, which stipulated that Elizabeth was next in line of succession after her sister, and that after her, the next in line of succession were the Greys, descendants of Mary and Margaret's aunt, Mary Tudor, Widowed Queen of France and Duchess of Suffolk.
+Mary encountered resistance from Parliament.
+Members of Parliament, even those who were Catholics, were too reluctant to alter the succession.
+Furthermore, Elizabeth was highly favored among those members who were unhappy with the joint rule of Mary and Philip II of Spain.

 Margaret was the chief mourner at Queen Mary's funeral in December 1558.
 On the accession of Queen Elizabeth I of England, Margaret moved to Yorkshire, where her home at Temple Newsam became a centre for Roman Catholic intrigue.

 Margaret succeeded in marrying her elder son, Lord Darnley, to his first cousin, Mary, Queen of Scots, thus uniting their claims to the English throne.
 Queen Elizabeth I disapproved of the marriage plans and had Lady Margaret sent to the Tower of London in June 1565.
 During her time in the Tower, a servant carved an inscription or graffiti in her lodging including the names of her attendants Elisabeth Hussey, Jean Baily, Elisabeth Chambrelan, Robert Portington, and Edward Cheyne.